 - Dealing with a financial aid suspension, forfeiture

 The Department of Education has clear guidelines for federal student aid eligibility.

-There are the basic requirements for eligibility, such as U.S. citizenship and a Social Security number.
-There are also continuing requirements for federal financial aid eligibility:
+There are basic requirements, such as being a U.S. citizen (or an eligible noncitizen) and having a Social Security number.
+There are also continuing requirements:

-- File a Free Application for Federal Student Aid (FAFSA) for each school year.
+- File a Free Application for Federal Student Aid (FAFSA) each school year.

 - Keep existing federal student loans in good standing.

 - Have no convictions for possessing or selling illegal drugs while receiving federal aid.

 If you don’t meet these guidelines, you’re at risk of losing financial aid eligibility.
 Some schools may give you an official warning or place you on financial aid probation.

 We’ll use Mississippi State University as an example.
 MSU offers students a financial aid warning semester where they have a chance to finish in good standing, allowing them to keep their financial aid.
 If requirements aren’t met, they’ll be put on financial aid suspension.
 Your federal aid for that semester will be canceled, and you won’t be able to receive further aid until you meet satisfactory academic progress again.